God notified Moses that he had been selected to lead the Israelites out of Egypt by speaking to him through a burning bush that did not extinguish.

 Our Calling

-We can know that he will ultimately resolve our situation as he deems best, an appraisal we can trust.
+We can be confident that as we walk in harmony with him, he will help us endure the anguish we experience, produce goodness from it, and resolve it as he deems best, an assessment we can trust.